bbc/gel/src/components/promos.md

 A Promo differs from a Card because cards are used to _actually show_ content within a card-like format; cards do not link anywhere.
 The purpose of a promo is to tease content which is displayed elsewhere on the site so promos always link.
 :::

+The case for a Promo versus a Card interface can be subtle, so it is important to understand the different uses, and when a Card or Promo might be most appropriate[^1].

+Providing what would otherwise be a simple text link, with design signifiers[^2] like a bordered block, an accompanying image, and emboldened text communicates that the link has extra significance, and so this pattern should be used sparingly and only for links to content that deserve extra attention.

 ## Expected markup

 Promos are normally shown as a collection, so a set of promos must be marked up as an unordered list, with each promo maqrked as a list item (`<li>`).
 This communicates to assistive technologies that the items are part of a related set.
-It also enables the list navigation mechanism in screen reader software.
+It also enables the list navigation mechanism in screen reader software[^3].

 ```html
 <ul>